For best experience please turn on javascript and use a modern browser!

 You are using a browser that is no longer supported by Microsoft.
 Please upgrade your browser.
 The site may not present itself correctly if you continue browsing.

 Often, it is hard to make the ‘right’ decision.
-Especially in situations where you have to deal with others who have different goals and where the outcome of your choice is dependent on the choices the others make.
+Especially in situations where you must deal with others who have different goals and where the outcome of your choice is dependent on the choices the others make.
 Or in situations where fairness is not straightforward.
-In all of these situations you might want to rely on a solid foundation that can help you with your decisions and allocations and back up your choice.
+In all these situations you might want to rely on a solid foundation that can help you with your decisions and allocations and back up your choice.

 Game theory is such a solid and mathematical foundation.
 It provides a strong framework of mathematical models and tools to analyse and solve these interactive decision-making processes.
 Game theory is a mathematical theory and as such is not relying on a specific context.
-Therefore, it can be applied in all interactive situations where decisions and allocations have to be made.
+Therefore, it can be applied in all interactive situations where decisions and allocations must be made.
 The aim of this course is therefore twofold: on the one hand, the focus is on the mathematical theory.
 We take a mathematical approach and study all the game theoretic concepts as part of the field of Mathematics.
 On the other hand, we cover several applications in terms of real-life situations.

 The course is divided into two parts: cooperative and non-cooperative game theory, the two main pillars of game theory.
 In the first part, the focus is on non-cooperative or strategic games.
 Among others, the following topics will be discussed:

-• Strategic games: matrix (zero-sum) games and bimatrix games;
+• Strategic games: matrix (zero-sum) games and bimatrix games.

 • Nash equilibria: pure and mixed Nash equilibria, best-reply strategies and optimal strategies;